Ayman-ss/Portfolio-Assignment-1/README.md

   - CSS transitions for smooth hover effects.
   - CSS transforms (`scale`, `rotate`) on boxes and images.

 ---
+## Testing and Validation

+All HTML pages and CSS stylesheets were validated using the W3C HTML and CSS validators, with no major errors.
+Links were checked with the W3C Link Checker, spelling was reviewed, and accessibility was tested with the WAVE tool.

+---

 ## Features of the Portfolio